Sowapps/Orpheus/README.md

 ## This is clearly more than just a framework
 This is a complete solution to your needs and we are **actively looking** for serious or casual contributors.<br>
 Orpheus comes with an integrated User system, a simple php templating, an ORM, a REST API generator and a complete admin panel.<br>
-Everything could be customed, there is no complicated way to do it.
+Everything could be customized, there is no complicated way to do it.

 ## The Official Orpheus Framework Website
 http://orpheus-framework.com/